petecarapetyan/cc_starter_java_eclipse/README.md

 - This project attempts to enforce a Java 11 version on the user.
 This is intentional, as this is a standard in the bootcamp.
 - This project is like it's sibling project, which is virtually identical except for being a maven project import.
-- Some teams prefer to gitignore the Eclipse metadata files (.project, .classpath) but this would defeat this template's usage.
+- Some teams prefer to gitignore the Eclipse metadata files (.project, .classpath) - but this would defeat this template's usage.
+- This project will also import into IntelliJ